newrelic/nr-reports/README.md

 ### Run a dashboard report

 So far we have been running template reports, i.e. reports based on a template file.
-Reports supports another report type called dashboard reports.
+New Relic Reports supports another report type called dashboard reports.
 Dashboard reports are much simpler.
 You specify a list of dashboard GUIDs and the report engine will use Nerdgraph to download a dashboard snapshot PDF for each dashboard and optionally combine multiple snapshots in a single PDF.